 Above: Feeding Deer on Wakakusayama Hill.

 I noticed that many of the stone lanterns had paper windows fixed over their aperture, decorated with writing or illustrations.
-Presumably this is used to stop the wind extinguishing the naked flames, but if anyone knows better please leave a comment below.
+Presumably, this is used to stop the wind from extinguishing the naked flame, but if anyone knows better please leave a comment below.